bencullivan/OurTrips/README.md

-Note: There may be additional tutorials that we forgot to include, these are the ones that we remember
+Note: There may be additional tutorials that we forgot to include, these are the ones that we remember.

 Note: Stack Overflow was used A LOT :) in order to fix bugs and answer questions that we had.